 To date, we have not experienced material business disruptions as a result of the pandemic.
 We are following, and plan to continue to follow, recommendations from federal, state and local governments regarding workplace policies, practices and procedures.
-In response to the direction from state and local governmental authorities, we have restricted access to our facility to those individuals who must perform critical research and laboratory support activities that must be completed on site, limited the number of such people that can be present at our facility at any one time and required that most of our employees work remotely.
+To provide a safe work environment for our employees, we have implemented various measures to promote for social distancing, encourage employees to work remotely when possible, increase sanitization of our facilities and provide personal protective equipment for our employees.
 In addition, the third-party contract research organizations, or CROs, and contract development and manufacturing organizations, or CDMOs, that we engage have faced in the past and may face in the future disruptions that could affect our ability to initiate and complete preclinical studies, including disruptions in procuring items that are essential for our research and development activities, such as, for example, raw materials used in the manufacture of our product candidates and laboratory supplies for our preclinical studies, for which there may be shortages because of ongoing efforts to address the COVID-19 pandemic.